-You’ll find a large main compartment that has a double-zippered closure.
+You’ll find a large main compartment with a double-zippered closure.
 There’s also a variety of internal pouches so you can safely store smaller items.
 On the front, you’ll find a few pouches for water flasks, as well as a small zippered pocket.

-Some other useful features include the 3D mesh design to make it comfortable and breathable, designated space for carrying trekking poles, and a safety whistle.
+Some other useful features include the 3D mesh design that makes it comfortable and breathable, designated space for carrying trekking poles, and a safety whistle.

 - 2L CRUX Reservoir

 - Some people may find that the screw-on closure for the bladder doesn’t tighten enough and the bladder could leak

 You can tell by the name of this Camelbak that it’s been designed specifically for runners who take part in ultra marathons.
 It comes with two 500ml soft flasks, but you can add 1.5 liters more using a Crux reservoir, to give you 2.5 liters of total hydration capacity.
 More than enough to get you from aid station to aid station.

 There are separate men’s and women’s designs.
 The men’s seems to be more simplistic, while the women’s offers more space on the sides to store accessories.
 Both of them fit the Camelbak standard two 500ml Quick Stow flasks in their front pouches, with a few extra pouches and a zippered pocket on each.

 Both of them are made from sturdy but breathable mesh and have reflective elements on the front and back for increased safety.

 The men’s comes in three sizes (small, medium, and large) and in brighter colors than the women’s.
 The women’s comes in four different sizes (extra small, small, medium, and large).

 - 1.5-liter Crux reservoir can be used with this vest